Resources

 Below are the advantages and disadvantages which I would associate with the use of the "stumping" technique:

-Pastel with stump drawing Pastel without stump drawing
+Pastel with stump drawing

-> a waxy aspect and certain lifelessness > the drawing breathes and has a lively quality
+• the drawing breathes and has a lively quality

-> a fading of the colors > the colors retain their original luminous quality
+• the colors retain their original luminous quality

-> the texture is weak > the vigorous texture of the pastel is retained
+• the vigorous texture of the pastel is retained

 You can test these considerations by drawing two identical paintings, then stumping the one and not using this technique on the other.
 Then carefully note the differences between the two.
 You can also try both techniques within the same painting.